flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 Item
 ====

-Before starting the kdtree implementation we will define an Item structure that will simplify our code.
+Before starting the kdtree implementation we need to define and explain Items.
+``Item`` structure will allow us two things:

-An ``Item`` is simply the aggregation of a primitive and its AABB.
+- First simplify the code by aggregate a primitive and his bounding box.
+- Then being hashable needed by ``HashSet`` (into our leaves).
+  To do so an ``id`` will be added in the structure.

 .. code:: rust

+   use std::hash::{Hash, Hasher};
+   use std::sync::Arc;

    #[derive(Debug)]
    pub struct Item<P: BoundingBox> {
        pub value: Arc<P>,
        pub bb: AABB,
+       pub id: usize,
    }

    impl<P: BoundingBox> Item<P> {
-       /// Method to create a new Item from a primitive. pub fn new(value: P) -> Self {
+       pub fn new(value: P, bb: AABB, id: usize) -> Self {
-           let bb = value.bounding_box();
            Item {
                value: Arc::new(value),
                bb,
+               id,
            }
        }
    }